MrDatastorage/react-native-data-forms/README.md

 ## Expanding

-In the future, I'm planning to add these features to the codebase, so you don't have to.
+In the future, I'm planning to add these features to the codebase.

 - Single Sign On with Google, Facebook, LinkedIn...
 - Passwords